matecom57/santosg57-afni/docs/source/doc01.rst

 it here, simply unpack the app and follow the instructions; I recommend keeping the default boxes checked.

 If you do not have any of the required packages, such as R or Homebrew, the entire installation can take 1-2 hours.
-When it has completed, open a Terminal, type afni, and then press return.
+When it has completed, open a Terminal, type ``afni``, and then press return.
 You should see the graphical user interface open.
 Close it, and from the same terminal type uber_subject.py and press return.
 You should see this window, which indicates that any Python-based programs should run without errors.